A global program to find and support new ideas that are making the fashion landscape more inclusive.

-Over a multi-step process, hundreds of international applicants were narrowed down to five finalists, who were invited to develop their business concepts with the support of dedicated Tommy Hilfiger mentors and external subject matter experts.
-With training from an experienced pitch coach, finalists will present their businesses at the global Tommy Hilfiger Fashion Frontier Challenge final event on February 9 2023.
+The program’s fourth edition saw hundreds of international applicants narrowed down to five finalists over a multi-step, year-long process.
+With support from dedicated Tommy Hilfiger mentors, external subject matter experts and an experienced pitch coach, finalists presented their businesses at the global Tommy Hilfiger Fashion Frontier Challenge final event on February 9, 2023.

-A jury panel – including Mr. Tommy Hilfiger – will select two winners to receive the prize fund of €200,000.
-The winners also receive a year-long mentorship with Tommy Hilfiger and INSEAD experts, as well as a place in a prestigious INSEAD program.
-An additional €15,000 will be awarded to the finalist who wins the “Audience Favorite Vote.”
+A jury panel – including Mr. Tommy Hilfiger – selected two winners who received a prize fund of €200,000.
+The winners also received a year-long mentorship with Tommy Hilfiger and INSEAD experts, in addition to a space in the INSEAD Hans Wahl Impact Entrepreneurship Program, designed to cultivate innovative leaders by bringing together people, cultures and ideas.
+An additional €15,000 was awarded to the finalist who was voted “Audience Favorite”.